swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 ```

 You can check out more info using the help docs.
 We won't be returning to
-sets, but its good for you to know they exist.
+sets, but it's good for you to know they exist.

 ## Dictionaries